The application period for Summer 2022 Research Experiences for Teachers

 Up to five high school students will be selected to participate in our Young Scholar program this summer.
 Participants will explore the various multidisciplinary research areas of the ASSIST Center, interact with ASSIST faculty, and explore the engineering design process in a hands-on program.
 Throughout the five-week program, students will develop Engineering Design Thinking skills as well as technical skills related to circuits, programming, sensors, energy harvesting, and rapid prototyping.
 Students will complete an independent research project and build their own wearable device by the end of the program!

-The program runs for five weeks, June 20-July 22, 2022 .
+The program runs for five weeks during the summer months .
 Students will receive a $1,000 stipend for successful completion of the program.

 Program Requirements: The program is for US citizens and permanent residents only and students must participate for the entire period of the program.
 Participants are required to attend all daily and weekly meetings, seminars, field trips and workshops, and present their final projects at a symposium at the conclusion of the program.